Here are some safety ideas for Sergei, Larry and Elon to start working on: Prescott AZ lawyers

-CRS are under study by the Arizona Department of Transportation (“ADOT”).
-ADOT is studying three different methods of center line alert: reflective striping with thermoplastic bumps, raised pavement markers and ground-in rumble strips.
+CRS have been under study by the Arizona Department of Transportation (“ADOT”).
+ADOT has studied three different methods of center line alert: reflective striping with thermoplastic bumps; raised pavement markers; and, ground-in rumble strips.

 Ground-in rumble strips are preferred in cold climates, where snow plows are operated.

 Rooftop Marking of Emergency Services Vehicles (“RMESV”) involves having the rooftop of every emergency services vehicle painted or marked with unique identifying symbols, letters and numbers which are visible from the air.
 Using reflective tape will aid night time observation.

 Every ambulance, police vehicle, fire engine, and all other emergency services vehicles would have identification on its rooftop which would permit aircrews to quickly identify the agency which owns the vehicle and the vehicle itself.
 This will aid aircrews during chases of criminal suspects and assist aircrews in identifying the location of ground units by communicating with the ground vehicles.

 In a northern Arizona example, two police helicopters were called in to search for a vehicle carrying a criminal suspect.
 The suspect had fired a weapon and wounded a sheriff’s deputy at the Grand Canyon.
 The suspect eluded roadblocks by leaving the paved roadways and traveling cross-country.